 Create signs that are short and to the point.
-They should be easy to read and match to the store’s theme.
+They should be easy to read and match the store’s theme.
 Promotional signage isn’t the only type of signage support.
-Signage supports clearly defined store departments or areas with larger than life images of products at work.
+Signage can clearly define store departments and show products at work with larger than life images.
 It serves as a visual opportunity to lend to a store’s unique brand identity.
 (Want to learn more about different signage and display options?
 Browse Mimeo’s wide selection of retail signage here, from banners and stanchion signs to floor displays and much more.)

 4. Create Hierarchy

 Contrasting heights and depths grab customer interest.
 Varying heights can fuel interaction among shoppers and products.
 For instance, fan out items on tables at hip level.

 Put baskets on the floor and fill them with items that are easy to sort through.
 Large lights can hang from the ceiling in precarious manners.
 Position props or plants on high podiums.
 Strategically place racks.

 From the ground up, there is room for the eye to wander and pique interest.
 Use the pyramid principle if you’re struggling with creating a visual hierarchy.
 The pyramid principle makes items look like they are cascading in the line of vision.